Patrice Louvet

-Patrice Louvet (born 1964) is a French American business executive.
-The CEO and president of the Ralph Lauren Corporation since July 17, 2017, he began his career at Procter & Gamble (P&G) in 1989, where he held numerous executive roles across Northeast Asia, North America and Europe.
-In 2015 he became group president of P&G's global beauty and hair care units, a role he held until June 30, 2017.
-He currently serves on the board of Bacardi Limited.
+Patrice Louvet (born 1964) is a French-born business executive based in New York City.
+The CEO and president of the Ralph Lauren Corporation since July 2017, began his career at Procter & Gamble (P&G) in 1989, where he held numerous executive roles across Northeast Asia, North America, and Europe.
+In 2015 he became group president of P&G's global beauty and hair care units, a role he held until June 2017.
+He is on the board of Bacardi Limited.